 What is parsad?

 For most Guyanese people, parsad is simply a dish of flour cooked in ghee or butter.
 For most Indians, Prasad is an offering made to a deity or God.
+It can be any number of sweets or vegetarian dishes.
 And what I am making here with the flour and ghee is called halwa, more specifically maida (all purpose flour) halwa.
 Some Hindus in Guyana also call this dish Mohanbhog as it is very similar to Bengali Mohan Bhog.

 Ingredients for Guyanese Parsad